WheteThunger/HeliSams/README.md

 The following options are available for each type of helicopter.

 - `Can retaliate against Sam Sites` (`true` or `false`) -- (Patrol Helicopter only) Determines whether the Patrol Helicopter can fire rockets back at Sam Sites.
-- `Can be targeted by static SAM Sites` (`true` or `false`) -- Determines whether each type of helicopter can be targeted by static Sam Sites (e.g., by monument Sam Sites).
+- `Can be targeted by static Sam Sites` (`true` or `false`) -- Determines whether each type of helicopter can be targeted by static Sam Sites (e.g., by monument Sam Sites).
 - `Targeting range` -- Determines how far away Sam Sites can target each type of helicopter.
   - Vanilla targeting range is `150.0` against vehicles, and `225.0` against MLRS rockets.
 - `Rocket speed multiplier` -- Determines how quickly Sam Site rockets will travel when fired at each type of helicopter.